stevensrmiller/stevensrmiller.github.io/UMD/GuideForTAs.md

 ![A white man in his sixties in a blue shirt in front of white cupboards.
 He has steel gray hair and a rakish beard shot through with salt and pepper.
 He has gold half-frame glasses.
 He is smiling for some reason.](./srm.png)

+Contact by email at stevensm@umd.edu, or text me at 703-217-0862.

 ## Class Participation

 If your schedule allows it, it's nice to have you in the classroom when I'm teaching.
 A lot of class time goes into project work or assignments.
 Having you there can be a big help to the students who might need some guidance when I'm already working with someone, or when maybe a different perspective is what a student needs to understand something they're having trouble with.